Improve your ecommerce customer experience with these 9 CX strategies

 Walmart, for example, has bet big on social media marketing with great success.
 They’ve hosted live-streamed shopping events on TikTok, collaborated with influencers, and provided fun and light-hearted content to boost their TikTok follower count to an impressive one million users.

-8. Make shopping flexible and easy
+8. Make the ecommerce shopping experience flexible and easy

 The advantage of ecommerce shopping is your sales aren’t limited by location or foot-traffic.
 But when selling online, you’re catering to customers with more diverse shopping habits and expectations than in a brick-and-mortar store.
 It's crucial retailers recognize this in optimizing their ecommerce stores by making the shopping experience flexible and remaining up to date with changing expectations and retail trends.